Home > Sustainability > Sustainability Report . . . what is that?

-The exact scope of a sustainability report will have to be agreed on via consultations with your local planning office, however, your LPA's guidance on such matters comes from central government and as such we can expect to a certain amount of similarity from area to area.
+The exact scope of a sustainability report will have to be agreed on via consultations with your local planning office, however, your LPA's guidance on such matters comes from central government and as such we can expect a certain amount of similarity from area to area.

 Any sustainability report, which might be prepared in conjunction with a planning application could address the following issues;